-Does spillover exist in the program?
-If so, how much spillover is occurring?

 Are there any updates recommended for the Illinois Technical Reference Manual (TRM)?

 Process Evaluation and Other Research Topics

 Navigant will not conduct process research for the Heating and Cooling Rebates Program in CY2020.
 Navigant will consult with ComEd program leads on focused, key process questions to be answered to help improve and inform the program in 2021.